-Fish can be caught year-round in Bocas del Toro, though there are better times of year for certain species.
-Generally speaking, the two BEST fishing seasons are September to early-November and late-February to May.
+Fish can be caught year-round in Bocas del Toro, though there are better times of year for weather/conditions and for certain species.
+Generally speaking, the two BEST fishing seasons are August through October and late-January to early-June.
 These seasons are influenced mostly by weather trends, which can differ a bit year to year.
-July is usually the wettest month and December is usually the stormiest month (with rain, wind and swell).
-Read more below about our most common targeted species and their times of year…
+July and November are usually the wettest months, while December is usually the stormiest month (with rain, wind and swell).
+February-April is the driest time and September-October is the calmest time (little ocean swell and wind).

 Wahoo - Swimming at speeds over 65mph, these big powerful fish are capable of blistering runs, making them one of the most prized gamefish of Bocas del Toro.
 Wahoo fold their dorsal fin into their torpedo shaped bodies and make the reel scream while pealing off line.
 They also happen to be one the the highest quality table-fare in the world!